Site icon Our Breathing Planet

 Leaping Lesbian Lizard Distribution, Habitat, and Ecology

-However, even within these two regions, the amazing Leaping Lesbian Lizard also has specific areas it chooses to inhabit.
+However, even within these two already limited regions, the amazing Leaping Lesbian Lizard also has specific areas it chooses to inhabit.
 As a result, in the United States it only appears in New Mexico and Arizona.
 Meanwhile, in Mexico, the species only lives in the area of Chihuahua.

 Species Sharing Its Range